 For use of CTO for vacation five days or longer you must provide notice at least three (3) days in advance of the start of the CTO.
-In the event you encounter an unforeseen circumstance, and cannot provide the three days notification required, your supervisor may still approve your use of CTO based on the nature of the unforeseen circumstance.
+It is recognized that emergencies or unforeseen circumstances may arise requiring an employee to be absent from work.
+Therefore, an employee may take their CTO allowance in one hour increments, when necessary, without notice.
+It is expected that each employee will act responsibly and provide as much advanced notice of plans to take CTO as possible in order to facilitate the planning of work.
+In the event you encounter an unforeseen circumstance, and cannot provide the three days notification required. your supervisor may still approve your use of CTO based on the nature of the unforeseen circumstance.
 This decision shall not be grievable but is reviewable at the trade superintendent level.